jizhang/jizhang.github.com/source/_drafts/serve-tensorflow-estimator-with-savedmodel.md

 ![](/images/tf-logo.png)

-## Iris DNN Estimator Model
+## Iris DNN Estimator

 First let's build the famous iris classifier with TensorFlow's pre-made DNN estimator.
-Full illustration can be found on TensorFlow's [website][2], and I create a repository on [GitHub][3] for you to fork and work with.
+Full illustration can be found on TensorFlow's website ([Premade Estimators][2]), and I create a repository on GitHub ([`iris_dnn.py`][3]) for you to fork and work with.
 Here's the gist of training the model:

 ```python
 feature_columns = [tf.feature_column.numeric_column(key=key)